bayardorivas/Pac-Men/README.md

 ## :recycle: Improvements ##

 It would be nice the next improvements:
-- [ ].
-Include different characters additional to PacMan
+- [ ] Include different characters additional to PacMan.
 - [ ] Eliminate one image when 2 collide.
 - [ ] Add sound for different events.
 - [ ] Add barriers inside of the field to have more bouncing.